-It is the P olicy of Dublin City Council: CUI Shared Vision for Culture To lead and support the develo culture in the city in collaborati and other cultural bodies in rec contribution to the cultural life CU2 Cultural Infrastructure To ensure the continued develo culturally vibrant, creative and o range of cultural activities provi underpinned by quality cultura CU3 Dublin UNESCO City of Literat To promote the vision of Dublin as a "City of Words", and to supp and upgraded cultural infrastru
+It is the Policy of Dublin City Council: CU1 Shared Vision for Culture To lead and support the development of a shared vision for culture in the city in collaboration with cultural institutions and other cultural bodies in recognition of their key role and contribution to the cultural life of the city.
+CU2 Cultural Infrastructure To ensure the continued development of Dublin as a culturally vibrant, creative and diverse city with a broad range of cultural activities provided throughout the city, underpinned by quality cultural infrastructure.
+CU3 Dublin UNESCO City of Literature To promote the vision of Dublin UNESCO City of Literature as a "City of Words", and to support investment in expanded and upgraded cultural infrastructure that supports this vision.